Are you an avid reader?

 In this case, the author requires you to post the review on your blog.

 Below, we’ve split book review opportunities up into ones available to regular readers (non-bloggers) and ones that are solely aimed at bloggers.

 So, you can choose the websites that best suit you.

-Get free books for reviewing on third-party sites (Amazon, Good Reads, etc)
+Get Free Books for Reviews on Third-Party Sites (Amazon, Good Reads, etc.)

 If you just love books and have an account on a website like Amazon, Barnes and Noble or Goodreads, then check out the websites below.